 How do Kinetik Wellbeing blood pressure monitors differ from others?

 Our range of blood pressure monitors is designed to give you control over your own health, and results you know you can trust.
-All our BP monitors are certified and validated class IIa medical devices.
+All our upper arm and wrist BP monitors are certified and validated class IIa medical devices.
 As standard Kinetik Wellbeing offer a universal cuff with a range from 22-42cm.
 Our blood pressure monitors are provided in association with St John Ambulance, who share our passion for empowering you to look after your health effectively.
-On top of that, they’re designed to be easy to use, represent fantastic value for money and have won several Which? best buy awards.
+On top of that, they’re designed to be easy to use, represent fantastic value for money, and have won several best buy awards.

 What is a blood pressure monitor and how does it work?

-Our range of advanced and fully automatic blood pressure monitors provide a simple and accurate way to measure your blood pressure, which is measured by two numbers.
+Our range of advanced and fully automatic upper arm and wrist blood pressure monitors provide a simple and accurate way to measure your blood pressure, which is measured by two numbers.
 Systolic (top) and Diastolic (bottom), Systolic pressure is the force that your heart pumps blood around the body.
 Diastolic pressure (bottom number) is the resistance to the flow of blood in your blood vessels.
-Both of these pressures are measured in millimetres of mercury (mmHg).
+Both of these pressures are measured in millimeters of mercury (mmHg).

 How do I use a blood pressure monitor?